-Many of us have long dreamt of Rome solo travel, and it’s certainly up there with Paris when it comes to culture and sheer beauty.
-The “Eternal City” has an impossibly rich history, with architectural remains from the Roman empire onwards.
+Many of us have long dreamt of traveling to Rome, and it’s certainly up there with Paris when it comes to culture and sheer beauty.
+The “Eternal City” has an impossibly rich history, with architectural remains dating back to the Roman Empire.

-Rome is the capital of Italy, and this is reflected in the delicious regional foods and wide range of dishes served throughout the city, from the mouth-melting gelato flavors to the typical Roman pastas served with such pride.
+Rome is the capital of Italy, and this is reflected in the delicious regional foods and wide range of dishes served in the city, from the mouth-melting gelato flavors to the typical Roman pastas presented with such pride.

-Rome is incredibly stylish but equally laid back, a contrast that adds to its unique charm.
+Rome is both incredibly stylish and laid back, a contrast that adds to its unique charm.
 Its location on the banks of the Tiber River helps too.

-Rome − or technically the Vatican City − is also home of the Roman Catholic Church and has been an important religious center for centuries.
-Whether you are religious or not, the ancient churches and awe-inspiring statuary and decor are nothing if not impressive.
+Rome − or technically the Vatican City − is also home to the Roman Catholic Church and has been an important religious center for centuries.
+Whether you are religious or not, the ancient churches and awe-inspiring statuary and decor are nothing short of impressive.

-Everywhere you look, it’ll be a feast for the eyes.
+Everywhere you look, it’ll be a feast for the eyes (and for the belly!).

 Is Rome safe for solo female travelers?

-SAFETY TIP: If you’re ever concerned about being followed, lean against a wall and adjust your shoes.
+SAFETY TIP: This suggestion comes from someone in the security industry and applies to Rome or any city.
+If you’re ever concerned about being followed, lean against a wall and adjust your shoes.
 If anyone is following you, they’ll have to keep going (or be discovered).
 A simple, and effective escape.
 Click here for more travel safety tips.

-I’ve been to Rome several times but haven’t explored it as I should − I seem to know the periphery (I’ve taken several day trips from Rome) better than the city itself.
-Also, my last trip inside the city dates back to many years ago.
+Despite my visits to Rome, I haven’t explored it as I should − I seem to know the periphery (I’ve taken several day trips from Rome) better than the city itself.

-While technically not in Rome, you can’t say you’ve been to Rome without visiting Saint Peter’s Basilica.
-Located in Vatican City, it is an excellent example of Renaissance architecture and the largest Catholic edifice in the world.
+While technically not in Rome, you can’t say you’ve been to Rome if you haven’t visited Saint Peter’s Basilica.
+Located in Vatican City, it is the largest Catholic edifice in the world and a wonderful example of Renaissance architecture.

 —by Andreea Ioana of Andoreia Travels the World